charlieconnell/Empatica_E4_wristband_analysis/README.md

 3. Collect all the ‘pickled’ data files in the ‘interim’ folder and combine them into summary files with the format:
 Column 1: Normalized time; Column 2: Participant 2#### …..
 Column n: Participant n#####.

-• Once you have a collection of pickled files in the ‘interim’ folder within the ‘data’ directory, open and run the python script ‘grab_pickle.py’ in the Spyder application.
+• Once you have a collection of pickled files in the ‘interim’ folder within the ‘data’ directory, open and run the python script ‘grab_pickle.py’.

 • No file dialog box will pop up – the script will simply collect all the pickled files in the ‘interim’ folder automatically.

 • There are two types of data files that are exported as a result of this script:

-	o‘acc’, ‘ibi’, ‘bvp’, ‘eda’ and ‘hr’ .csv files are exported to the ‘processed’ folder within the data directory.
+  o ‘acc’, ‘ibi’, ‘bvp’, ‘eda’ and ‘hr’ .csv files are exported to the ‘processed’ folder within the data directory.
 These files 		contain a normalized time series in column one, and one participant per column.
-The time that the tags occur for each participant 	  are synchronized to the time that the user has input into line 35 of the ‘grab_pickle.py’ script (‘time_pre_tag’ variable; default   	     value is 60 seconds). o‘acc’, ‘ibi’, ‘bvp’, ‘eda’ and ‘hr’ .csv files are exported to the ‘dump’ folder within the data directory.
+The time that the tags occur for each participant are synchronized to the time that the experimenter inputs into line 35 of the ‘grab_pickle.py’ script (‘time_pre_tag’ variable; default value is 60 seconds).

+  o ‘acc’, ‘ibi’, ‘bvp’, ‘eda’ and ‘hr’ .csv files are exported to the ‘dump’ folder within the data directory.
 These data are 		provided in ‘long’ format.
 While difficult to read and understand at a glance, data files in this format are easier to manipulate 	  for further data analysis in excel, python, R etc. if needed.
 For more information on data files in ‘long format’ please review 	  Hadley Wickham’s paper on ‘Tidy Data’ (http://vita.had.co.nz/papers/tidy-data.html).